meteorkees/BatchFFfileFramesOneMP4/README.md

 ````
 python -m Utils.BatchFFfileFramesOneMP4 -h
 ````
 4. You will see some explanation about how to use the script.
-In this case you only need to add the folder path of the folder containing the 'event-FFfiles': Like:
+In this case you only need to add the folder path of the folder containing the 'event_FFfiles' like:

 ````
 python -m Utils.BatchFFfileFramesOneMP4 /path/to/your/folder/with/event_FFfiles
 ````
-When the script is done you will find in your 'event-FFfiles' folder a .mp4 of each FFfile and the `Merged_event_FFfileFrames.mp4` file.
+When the script is done you will find in your 'event_FFfiles' folder a .mp4 of each FFfile and the `Merged_event_FFfileFrames.mp4` file.
 You could rename this file to suit your needs.